Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Introduction

-Pose estimation based skeleton representations suffer relatively little from the intra-class variances when compared to image cues \cite{yao}.
-Although pose estimation of surgical tools has been studied \cite{Bouget2017,Kurmann2017,Rieke2015}, pose-based skeleton representations have not been used in surgical activity recognition yet.
+In order to address the limitations mentioned and overcome the challenge of generalizability across different tasks and different datasets, we need to define more generic and also more sparse representations of surgical activities that are robust to scene variation.
+Scene invariant approaches using various modalities such as optical-flow, depth, and skeleton representations have been proposed for human activity recognition.
+Pose estimation based skeleton representations are known to suffer relatively little from the intra-class variances when compared to image cues \cite{yao}.
+Moreover, using pose-based skeletons sparsely represent the joints and the connections, preventing the dependency on irrelevant cues.
+They also provide us with part information.
+Although pose estimation of surgical tools has been studied \cite{Kurmann2017,Du2018,Laina2017,Rieke2015}, pose-based skeleton representations have not been used in surgical activity recognition yet.
 To our knowledge, our paper is the first to use these representations for surgical activity recognition.

-In this paper, we introduce a modality independent of the scene, therefore robust to scene variation, based on spatial temporal graph representations of the surgical tool in surgical activity videos.
-To show the effectiveness of our modality, we propose to model and recognize surgical activities in surgical videos by first defining the graph representations of the surgical tools, and then learning hierarchical spatial temporal representations using Spatial Temporal Graph Convolutional Networks (ST-GCN) \cite{stgcn}.
-Figure \ref{fig:overview} shows an overview of spatial temporal graph construction.
+In this paper, we introduce a modality independent of the scene, that is the background, therefore robust to scene variation, based on spatial temporal graph representations of the surgical tools.
+We propose to model and recognize surgical activities in surgical videos by first defining the graph representations of the surgical tools over time, and then learning hierarchical spatial temporal representations using Spatial Temporal Graph Convolutional Networks (ST-GCN) \cite{stgcn}.
+We explore the effectiveness of our model on JIGSAWS dataset \cite{jigsaws} for the \textit{Suturing} task.
+Figure \ref{fig:overview} shows an overview of spatial temporal graph construction and convolution.